 9. Tile it up.

-Bohemian style design guru Justina Blakeney knows how to make a statement and her design ideas are definitely worth recreating.
+Bohemian style design legend Justina Blakeney knows how to make a statement and her design ideas are definitely worth recreating.
 If you're up for a slightly more adventurous bathroom makeover, swap your existing tiles (be it on the floor or the backsplash) with an on-theme alternative.
 Moroccan, geometric, zellige, and subway tiles are just a few of the many that would work.